RedisGears/RedisGears/README.md

 "hello_world"
 ```

-Notice that [`TFCALL`](docs/commands.md#rgfcal) command arguments is very close to Redis [`FCALL`](https://redis.io/commands/fcall/) command, the only difference is that on RedisGears the command also gets the library name.
+Notice that [`TFCALL`](docs/commands.md#rgfcal) command arguments is very close to Redis [`FCALL`](https://redis.io/commands/fcall/) command, the only difference is that on Triggers and Functions the command also gets the library name.
 The `0` represent the number of keys that will follow (which in our case is `0`).

-### Calling Redis Commands Inside our Gears Function
+### Calling Redis Commands Inside Triggers and Functions

-It is possible to call Redis commands inside our gears function.
+It is possible to call Redis commands inside Triggers and Functions.
 The function gets as first argument a client object that allows interaction with Redis using `call` function.
 The following example executes a simple `PING` command and return the result:

 ```js
 #!js name=lib api_version=1.0